Kevin071997/Data-Analysis-Using-Python/README.md

 # Data-Analysis-Using-Python
-Using built-in functions of python, working with different data structures- creation and manipulation
+Using built-in functions of python, working with different data structures- creation and manipulation for stastical analysis